 Like other types of debt, student loans do have the potential to lower your credit score both temporarily and over the long term.
 Some of the downsides to consider are:

 - Credit inquiry: Most federal student loan borrowers don’t undergo a credit check when they apply for loans, but if you apply for private student loans or student loan refinancing, the lender will typically run a hard inquiry on one or more of your credit reports.
 This will temporarily ding your credit score, although FICO says that each additional hard inquiry lowers your credit score by fewer than five points.

-- Negative payment history: If you miss a debt payment by 30 days or more, the lender will generally report it to the national credit bureaus.
+- Negative payment history: If you miss a debt payment for private student loans by 30 days or more or 90 days or more for a federal student loan, the lender will generally report it to the national credit bureaus.
 Because your payment history is the most influential factor in your FICO Score, missing even one payment can be devastating for your credit score.
-What’s more, it’ll remain on your credit reports for seven years.
+It’ll remain on your credit reports for seven years.

-- Delayed benefits: It may surprise some college students that student loans won’t make a huge impact on your credit history until you start making payments after graduation.
-While student loans will show up on your credit report shortly after you receive the loan funds, the biggest benefits come from timely payments, which many students don’t start making until six to nine months after graduation.
+- Delayed benefits: It may surprise some college students that student loans won’t make a huge impact on their credit history until they start making payments after graduation.
+While student loans will show up on your credit report shortly after you receive the loan funds, the biggest benefits come from timely payments, which many students don’t start making until six months after graduation.